 Frequently Asked Questions

 Petrie Family Medical Practice has been approved to be a vaccination provider for the COVID-19 vaccination.
-We have been allocated 100 doses on a fortnightly basis.

 Where can I find information regarding the COVID-19 vaccination?